Akhan521/Reddit-Crawler/README.md

      - Get the top 10 Reddit matches with title, author, and body
      - Click “Back to Search” to run another query

-6. Optional: Customize Your Crawl
+9. (Optional) Customize Your Crawl
    - Add more subreddits to subreddits.txt
    - Add new filters to keywords.txt
    - Increase or decrease target scrape size by modifying the last argument (e.g., 30 = 30MB)